bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Why-Jamstack-Rocks-----.md

 -   <span id="1be8">**Using CDNs for hosting.** Using content delivery networks improves performance and scalability.</span>
 -   <span id="e935">**Atomic deploys.** Deploying lots of static files can be time-consuming.
 But with atomic deploys, you can forget about downtimes.
 Your app is always available to users, even when a new deployment is being executed.
 Besides, with each deploy being a full snapshot of your website, it guarantees global consistency.</span>
 -   <span id="e5c0">**Instant cache invalidation.** CDNs store sites in their local caches.
 Thus, when you change something on your website, your CDN invalidates the affected files and replaces them with the new ones.
 However, the process can take hours.
-To avoid this, it’s recommended to choose CDNs with instant cache validation.</span>
+To avoid this, it's recommended to choose CDNs with instant cache validation.</span>
 -   <span id="d1f9">**Version control systems**.
 A version control system, such as <a href="https://git-scm.com/" class="markup--anchor markup--li-anchor">Git</a>, is a cloud for your code.
 It hosts your source code, keeps track of all changes, and streamlines collaboration.
 If a mistake is made, developers can easily compare the current code from its previous versions and identify the cause.</span>
 -   <span id="e265">**Automated builds.** In terms of web development, build is a process of converting files and other assets into a final software product ready for deployment.
 Automating this process eliminates the risk of variation and defects.
 Besides, whenever a new build is required, your CDN is notified using webhooks.</span>